Hawaiian Language

 Resurrection of the Hawaiian Language

-Today, there are about 1,000 Native Hawaiian speakers plus over 8,000 people who can speak and understand the language fluently.
-It is a far cry from the original 500,000 Native Hawaiian speakers that were on the island during the time of Captain Cook, but it’s a good start at resurrecting a dying language.
-The numbers are continually growing.
+Today, there are about 1,000 native Hawaiian speakers and around 8,000 people who can speak and understand the language fluently according to the UCLA Language Materials Project.
+It is a far cry from the estimated 400,000-800,000 native Hawaiian speakers during the time of Captain Cook, but it's a good start at resurrecting a dying language.

 The Hawaiian alphabet is as follows: